stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/01_Validation.md

-title: Form Validation
+title: Form validation
 summary: Validate form data through the server side validation API.

-# Form Validation
+# Form validation

 SilverStripe provides server-side form validation out of the box through the [api:Validator] class and its' child class [api:RequiredFields].
 A single `Validator` instance is set on each `Form`.
 Validators are implemented as an argument to